SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-12-paxlovid-availability-vs-omicron-wave.md

 - Current deaths are about 20k, so this means Omicron will layer on top of that an additional 5% - 25% more of the current total.

+__The Scenarios:__ Remember those various scenarios above around mask use, vaccination, and so on?
+See how the projection lines don't separate much from each other?
+Basically, the conclusion is that _there's not much we can do about this._  We're gonna get an Omicron wave and it will be pretty bad.
+Prepare for that.

+Afterwards, it might be better.
+But the next month or month and a half will be other than we prefer.

 ## The Weekend Conclusion